rekudashev/rekudashev.github.io/index.md

 Hello, and welcome to my website!

-I am a postdoctoral researcher at the Department of Spatial Economics at VU Amsterdam.
+I am a postdoctoral researcher at the Department of Spatial Economics at VU Amsterdam and a candidate fellow at the Tinbergen Institute.

 My research focuses on structural urban economics, using quantitative spatial urban models to study the economic impacts of cross-border labor mobility and taxation on housing markets, labor market outcomes, and individual well-being.